-Pension Fund Obligations Employees of the Group are members of "Türkiye It has been addressed whether there have been any İş Bankası A.Ş.
-Mensupları Emekli Sandığı Vakfı", significant changes in regulations governing pension ("the Fund"), which is established in accordance liabilities, employee benefits plan during the period, that with the temporary Article 20 of the Social Security could lead to adjust the valuation of employee benefits.
-Act No. 506 and related regulations.
-The Fund is a Support from actuarial auditor of our firm, has been taken separate legal entity and foundation recognized by to assess the appropriateness of the actuarial assumptions an official decree, providing all qualified employees and calculations performed by the external actuary. with pension and post-retirement benefits.
-As disclosed in "Note 3.20", Banks will transfer their We further focused on the accuracy and adequacy of the pension fund to the Social Security Institution and Bank's provision provided for the deficit and also the authority of the "Council of Ministers" on the disclosures on key assumptions related to pension fund determination of the mentioned transfer date is deficit. changed as "President" in the Decree Law No. 703 published in the Official Gazette numbered 30473 and dated July 9, 2018.
-According to the technical balance sheet report as at December 31, 2020 prepared considering the related articles of the Law regarding the transferrable benefit obligations for the non- transferrable social benefits and payments which are included in the articles of association, the Fund has an actuarial and technical deficit which is fully provisioned for.
+Employees of the Group are members of "Türkiye İş Bankası A.Ş.
+Mensupları Emekli Sandığı Vakfı", ("the Fund"), which is established in accordance with the temporary Article 20 of the Social Security Act No. 506 and related regulations.
+The Fund is a separate legal entity and foundation recognized by an official decree, providing all qualified employees with pension and post-retirement benefits.
+As disclosed in "Note 3.20", Banks will transfer their pension fund to the Social Security Institution and the authority of the "Council of Ministers" on the determination of the mentioned transfer date is changed as "President" in the Decree Law No. 703 published in the Official Gazette numbered 30473 and dated July 9, 2018.
+According to the technical balance sheet report as at December 31, 2021 prepared considering the related articles of the Law regarding the transferrable benefit obligations for the non- transferrable social benefits and payments which are included in the articles of association, the Fund has an actuarial and technical deficit which is fully provisioned for.

 The valuation of the Pension Fund liabilities requires judgment in determining appropriate assumptions such as defining the transferrable social benefits, discount rates, salary increases, demographic assumptions, inflation rate estimates and the impact of any changes in individual pension plans.
 The Group Management uses Fund actuaries to assist in assessing these assumptions.

 Considering the subjectivity of key assumptions and estimate used in the calculations of transferrable liabilities and the effects of the potential changes in the estimates used together with the uncertainty around the transfer date and given the fact that technical interest rate is prescribed under the law, we considered this to be a key audit matter.